CITIZENSHIP RIGHTS ABUSE

 We have helped thousands of eligible hill tribe members get citizenship documentation—a right that guarantees them freedom to move about their country without fear of arrest, a right to work and educate their children, and rights to full protection of the law.
 IJM assists hill tribe people with the complex application process and relentlessly advocates on their behalf to move their cases through overburdened government offices that can grant citizenship.

-CHIANG MAI, THAILAND – Dozens of families waited patiently outside the rural government office,...READ MORE
+CHIANG MAI, THAILAND – Dozens of families waited patiently outside the rural government...READ MORE

 CHIANG MAI, THAILAND -- Today in the United States, we celebrate Citizenship Day.
-It’s a day to...READ MORE
+It’s a...READ MORE

-CHIANG MAI, THAILAND – On Christmas Eve, IJM staff traveled into the mountains of Northern Thailand...READ MORE
+CHIANG MAI, THAILAND – On Christmas Eve, IJM staff traveled into the mountains of...READ MORE

 1U.N.
 H.C.R.
 “Stateless People”